 AMSAT Payload and CONOPS Description

-The AMSAT payload would consist of a software defined radio, manufactured by RINCON Research Corporation, and placed into operation in the amateur satellite service.
+The AMSAT payload would consist of a software-defined radio, manufactured by RINCON Research Corporation, and additional electronic components needed to make it functional will come from Virginia Tech and AMSAT and shall be placed into operation in the amateur satellite service.
 It would be an FCC licensed, internationally coordinated digital transponder and bent pipe transponder.

 Frequency Bands:

-5660 MHz uplink, ~10 MHz wide
+5660 MHz (center frequency) uplink, ~10 MHz wide

-10475 MHz downlink ~ 10 MHz wide
+10460 MHz (center frequency) downlink ~ 10 MHz wide

 Modes of Operation